 one person who will be an active member of the scheme: SI 2005/678 reg 6A.

-calculated as the cost of buying annuities as estimated by the scheme’s
+is calculated as the cost of buying annuities as estimated by the scheme’s actuary.

-actuary.
-The debt attributable to the leaving employer will be its proportion
+The debt attributable to the leaving employer will be its proportion of the

-relation to the total liabilities unless one of the following arrangements are
+relation to the total liabilities unless either one of the following

-made.
-In each of these cases the employer is one leaving the
+cases 1 to 4 the employer is one leaving the scheme.

 1 scheme apportionment arrangement (SI 1995/678 reg 6B)